oiax/tgweb/README.md

 Unlike components, articles can only be embedded into a page.
 Articles cannot be embedded in other articles or layouts.

+Like layouts and segments, slots can be placed inside articles.
+You can also pass custom properties to an article using the `<tg:article>` element's `data-*` attribute.

 ### `embedded-only` property

 When the value of the `embedded-only` property of an article is set to `true`, it is not converted